Fuel economy in automobiles: Future technologies

-While the new EPA standards may represent an improvement, real-world user data may still be the best way to gather and collect accurate fuel economy information.
-As such the EPA has also set up a website where drivers can enter and track their own real-world fuel economy numbers.

-There are also a number of websites that attempt to track and report individual user fuel economy data through real-life driving.
-Sites or publications such as Consumer Reports, Edmunds.com, Consumer Guide, and TrueDelta.com offer this service and claim more accurate numbers than those listed by the EPA.

 Fuel economy maximizing behaviors

 Governments, various environmentalist organizations, and companies like Toyota and Shell Oil Company have historically urged drivers to maintain adequate air pressure in tires and careful acceleration/deceleration habits.
 Keeping track of fuel efficiency stimulates fuel economy-maximizing behavior.

 A five-year partnership between Michelin and Anglian Water shows that 60,000 liters of fuel can be saved on tire pressure.
 The Anglian Water fleet of 4,000 vans and cars are now lasting their full lifetime.
 This shows the impact that tire pressures have on the fuel efficiency.

 Fuel economy as part of quality management regimes

 Environmental management systems EMAS, as well as good fleet management, includes record-keeping of the fleet fuel consumption.
 Quality management uses those figures to steer the measures acting on the fleets.
 This is a way to check whether procurement, driving, and maintenance in total have contributed to changes in the fleet's overall consumption.